VanessaAoki/Enumerable-Methods/README.md

 ```
 https://github.com/VanessaAoki/Enumerable-Methods.git
 ```
-2 - Execute the file by using '$ ruby enumerables.rb' on the terminal.
+2 - Execute the file by using `$ ruby enumerables.rb` on the terminal.

 ## Author